jonroeske/csuci_cs350_team1/README.md

  as well as showing gender composition and total amount of campers.

 ### Camper Sub-Menu
+####This sub menu will allow us to further manipulate our campers, their assignment, and their status.

 #### applicationCommands.py
 This is the file for managing camper applications, such as the ability to view, accept, or reject any application.
 Within it holds three functions: